W1LMS/dmr-master-server/README.md

 [![Build Status](https://travis-ci.com/W1LMS/dmr-master-server.svg?branch=master)](https://travis-ci.com/W1LMS/dmr-master-server)

 This script automates the installation for 2 of N0MJS' repositories: [dmr_utils3](https://github.com/n0mjs710/dmr_utils3) and [HBlink3](https://github.com/n0mjs710/hblink3).
-The script has been tested using a fresh Debian 9 install on a VPS.
-It will perform an apt update and upgrade, install python dependencies, dmr_utils3 and HBlink3.
+It will perform an apt update and upgrade (Debian-based distro required), install python dependencies, dmr_utils3 and HBlink3.
 It also includes the systemd file to run as a service.

 You will need to install git to download this repository by typing: